-The book ‘Critical Conversations’ is written by five authors.
-The contributors of the book are Kerry Patterson, Joseph Grenny, Ron McMillan and Al Swizler, and the content is summarized by Paul Arnold who is a trainer and facilitator himself.
-The authors explain tips and techniques that are based on their experience and research for holding positive conversations.
-They have studied successful communicators for a period of more than 25 years and dealt with more than 20,000 people and proves the fact that It was their ability to handle crucial conversations effectively that led them to be great communicators.
+Kerry Patterson, Joseph Grenny, Ron McMillan and Al Swizler, contributors to the book ‘Critical Conversations’, with the content summarized by Paul Arnold, a trainer and facilitator himself, explain tips and techniques that are based on their experience and research for holding positive conversations.
+They have studied successful communicators for more than 25 years and dealt with more than 20,000 people, proving the fact that it was their ability to handle crucial conversations effectively that led them to be great communicators.
 The authors believe these people have the right skills to handle difficult conversations and the same are explained in the book.

 1. Start with the heart

-One of the basic things to remember is to never approach the situation with the wrong emotions and negative mindset.
-Avoid entering a conversation during times of anger, revenge or resentment as it will not lead to positive outcomes.
+One of the basic things to remember is to never approach a situation with the wrong emotions and a negative mindset.
+Avoid entering a conversation during times of angeror resentment as it will not lead to positive outcomes.
 The book tells the reader why it is important to start with positive intent and good-will for the other person.
-The take away is that the first principle of conversation starts with ourselves and not the other person.
+The takeaway is that the first principle of conversation starts with ourselves and not the other person.

 2. Stay in dialogue

 There should be a two-way flow of information during critical conversations as there is less hope of positive outcomes when the lines of communication go down.
 The second step in the process is to ensure that both parties stay in dialogue.
 When there is open communication, there are more chances of reaching the right solutions.

 In a conversation, it is important to make the other person feel safe.
 As per the findings in the book, the safer the clients feel the more open they become.
 When the situation is unsafe for the other person, or when we sense signs of unsafeness, it is better to step out of the conversation but with positive intent.